-If you are getting a business loan from a bank or other lender, you will be required to use their documents and agreement forms. if you are doing a private loan with an individual, you may be tempted to use a template.
-But beware.
+If you are getting a business loan from a bank or other lender, you will be required to use their documents and agreement forms.
+If you are doing a private loan with an individual, you may be tempted to use a template or a free online document.

 Sections of a Business Loan Agreement

-Effective Date.
-The date you sign the loan agreement is usually the effective date—the date the money is disbursed to you.
+Effective date: This is the date the money is disbursed to the borrower.
+The date you sign the loan agreement is usually the effective date.

-Parties Described.
-The two parties to the loan agreement are described in the beginning.
-If there is a co-signer who is helping the business with down payment or collateral, this person is also described in this section.
+Parties, relationship, and loan amount: The two parties to the loan agreement are described in the beginning.
+They should be identified in some way, like with an address, and their relationship should be defined.
+If there is a co-signer who is helping the business with the down payment or collateral, this person is described in the section covering the parties and their relationship.
+The loan amount will also be described in this section.
+Consider the example below.

-Terms and Conditions.
-This is the most important part of the loan.
+Terms and conditions: This is the most important part of the loan.
 Since most business loans are installment loans with periodic payments, the terms include the installment agreement.
-The terms of the loan spell out:
+Other details in this section include: